 Aggie Muster

-Muster is a time set aside to honor Aggies who have died since the muster ceremony the previous year and is one of Texas A&M University's most solemn and visible traditions.
-No matter where Aggies are, no matter in what state or foreign country, whether they are as few as two or as many as the thousands who gather on the Texas A&M campus, they come together each April for Muster.
-Many former students return to campus for Muster, among them those who graduated 50 years before and who hold a special class reunion.
+Muster is a time set aside for Aggies to gather together and to honor Aggies who have died since the Muster ceremony the previous year.
+It is one of Texas A&M University's most solemn and visible traditions.
+No matter where Aggies are, no matter in what state or foreign country, whether they are as few as two or as many as the thousands who gather on the Texas A&M campuses, they come together each April for Muster.

 "Muster is the most solemn and sacred of all Aggie traditions, but it is a time of joy and happy remembrance.
 Those who have gone before us are those whose lives have touched ours.
 May we do the same for those who come after us.
 May we expect no less of ourselves."